FinnWoelm/floenergy-nem12-parser/README.md

 - [x] Set up placeholder classes and write main test case
 - [x] Write MeterReading class that can be used to generate SQL insert statements
 - [x] Write Nem12Parser class that can parse NEM12 files and yield meter readings
+- [x] Write script that takes in a NEM12 file and outputs SQL insert statements

 ### Stretch goals